-This is, by far, the most challenging part of the website to write!
-The more I define myself, the more I feel boxed-in.
-The artistic part of me wants to leave all of this blank, but the practical side thinks I should share a few concrete facts.
+An “About Me” page is the most challenging thing to write!
+The more I try to define myself, the more I feel boxed-in.
+The artistic part of me wants to leave this all blank, but the practical side thinks I should share a few concrete facts.
 What might already be apparent to you is that I am conflicted.
-And that is actually the best word to describe me: conflicted.
-Not in a mentally ill kind of way, at least, I hope not.
-It’s not that I’m so special and resist definition either, I don’t believe I am.
-It’s just that I have many contradictions.
-I might as well list them:
+That is actually the best word to describe me: conflicted.
+I have so many contradictions, I might as well list them:

 - My birth sign is a Gemini, symbolized by twins and characterized as having a duplicitous nature, so it’s perfectly fitting to describe myself with contradictory facts.
-By the way, astrology is complete BS, I don’t believe in that stuff at all.
+Also, I don’t believe in astrology :-).

-- I was born in 1980 on a tiny tropical island in the Pacific (part of the Philippines).
-I come from a family of established landowners who lived on their land for generations.
-However, most of my life has been spent in a near constant state of rootlessness and movement, living in places all over the world and immigrating to two countries (USA and Germany).
+- I was born in 1980 on a tiny tropical island (part of the Philippines).
+I come from a family of landowners who lived in the same place for generations.
+But most of my life has been spent in a near constant state of rootlessness and movement, living in places all over the world and immigrating to two countries (USA and Germany).

-- I was a good student in school, graduating college with honors and completing two bachelor’s degrees: Visual Arts and English Literature.
-I also minored in Art History.
+- I graduated college with honors and degrees in English Literature, Visual Arts, and a minor in Art History.
 But I’ve also been educated in the school of “hard knocks”.
-I joined the workforce directly after graduating, some of my jobs were very boring and unglamorous.
-I was often told by employers and colleagues that my college education “didn’t count at all, because the Arts are not real degrees”.
+After graduating, I spent most of my time working in offices, some of my jobs were very boring and unglamorous.
+I was told by supervisors and colleagues that my college education “didn’t count at all, because the Arts are not real degrees”.

 - My parents adamantly believed the best virtues were humility and silence, they strove to instill me with those values every day.
 “Still waters run deep,” my mother liked to say.
-Absolutely the best preparation for someone who has their own blog, shows their artwork and plans to publish several books!
+Absolutely the best preparation for someone who has a blog, shows their artwork and wants to publish several books!

-There you have it!
-But before you send me the number of a good therapist, there are indeed a few very important things that I am sure about: I have a wonderful husband and two beautiful children, and I am totally okay with my contradictions!
+Before you send me the number of a good therapist, there are indeed a few very important things that I am sure about: I have a wonderful family, it is my dream to be a writer and visual artist, and last but not least, I am totally okay with my contradictions!
 I no longer force myself to pick a side.
-I exist in the surprisingly airy, exciting space in-between and I know I am not alone there.
-So let’s explore that space together with this blog!
+I exist in the surprisingly airy space in-between and I know I am not alone there.
+Let’s explore that space together here!